joecharles33/koffer-openshift/README.md

-# Koffer OpenShift Artifact Collector
+# Koffer OpenShift Infra Artifact Collector
 ## Provides
 This automation provides a unified and standardized tarball of artifacts for airgap infrastructure deployment tasks.